 The bill amends section 119.071 of the Florida Statutes to create an exemption from public records requirements for the personal identifying and location information of current and former employees of the Judicial Qualifications Commission, as well as their spouses and children.
-This includes sensitive information such as home addresses, telephone numbers, dates of birth, and photographs.
+This exemption includes home addresses, telephone numbers, dates of birth, and photographs, aimed at protecting these individuals from potential harassment and intimidation by dissatisfied litigants involved in judicial misconduct investigations.
 The bill also establishes provisions for legislative review and repeal of the exemption, allowing for retroactive application, and includes a statement of public necessity.
-The exemption is subject to the Open Government Sunset Review Act, meaning it will be reviewed by the Legislature and could be repealed by October 2, 2028, unless reenacted.

 Statutes affected: S 302 Filed: 119.071